 Assessing who is at fault in a truck accident can be a complicated task that may require expert depositions and testimony.
 It may be obvious that a truck driver who was speeding is to blame for an accident, but it may also be true that the trucking company failed to perform proper maintenance on the brakes, for example, and this contributed to the accident as well.
 If the parts manufacturer failed to properly warn the owners of a potential defect in the braking system, they too may be partly responsible for the accident.

-After a motor vehicle accident, our personal injury attorneys will gather the evidence and find the experts needed to demonstrate the facts of your case and fight for the compensation you deserve after a truck accident.
+After a motor vehicle accident, our San Jose personal injury attorneys will gather the evidence and find the experts needed to demonstrate the facts of your case and fight for the compensation you deserve.
 These cases may be complex at times, and the attorneys at Henshaw & Henry have a track record of success in getting fair compensation for clients.

 Truck drivers have to follow state roadway laws as well as laws from the Federal Motor Carrier Safety Administration (FMCSA).
 Truckers have more stringent cell phone laws, drinking and driving laws, and others than typical drivers.
 They must obtain special Class C driver’s licenses and undergo driver training before getting behind the wheel of commercial trucks.
 If a truck driver breaks any of these rules and causes an accident, he or she may be personally liable for the damages.
 The trucking company may also share fault, or be vicariously liable for the actions of its drivers.